chriskormaris/MyChessGame/README.md

 3. `Wukong` evaluation
 4. `Shannon` evaluation

-You can also change the Minimax AI max depth.
+You can also change the "Minimax AI" max depth.
-The AI plays well for a depth of 2 or above.
-For a depth of 3 or above, the AI starts to play slowly.
+The "Minimax with Alpha-Beta pruning AI" is faster, but sometimes it performs worse than the simple "Minimax AI".

 Some openings have also been included in the implementation of this Chess game.
 They can easily be extended.